ucsb-ersp-2018/prof-belding-wang-group/README.md

 ## Welcome to Our ERSP Group Site!

-We are second year CS/CE undergraduates working with [Professor William Wang](https://www.cs.ucsb.edu/~william/) and [Professor Elizabeth Belding](http://people.cs.ucsb.edu/ebelding/front-page).
+We are second year CS/CE undergraduates working with [Professor William Wang](https://www.cs.ucsb.edu/~william/) and [Professor Elizabeth Belding](http://people.cs.ucsb.edu/ebelding/front-page) as part of the [UCSB ERSP program](https://sites.google.com/site/erspucsb/home).
 Our project is about ....

 * Andrew Gaut: Insert picture and write a few words about yourself